Chart Color Schemes

 Colac is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Colac, houses made up 88.2% of dwellings and other dwellings comprised 11.8%, according to the latest Census data.
-In comparison, Non-Metro Vic. had 93.2% houses and 6.8% other dwellings.
+Colac's dwelling structure, as per the latest Census, consisted of 88.2% houses and 11.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 93.2% houses and 6.8% other dwellings.
 Home ownership in Colac stood at 41.1%, with mortgaged dwellings at 32.3% and rented ones at 26.6%.
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average, while the median weekly rent was $260 compared to Non-Metro Vic.'s $250.
-Nationally, Colac's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average, while the median weekly rent was $260, compared to Non-Metro Vic.'s $1,300 and $250 respectively.
+Nationally, Colac's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing